leoforster/umite/README.md

 log.txt           # summary of processing & statistics (optional, enabled with --logfile)
 ```

 The output counts matrices contain samples (cells) in rows, with columns denoted by genes parsed from the GTF.
-These begin with read categories (e.g. `_unmapped`, `_multimapping`) that report the fate of every read from the `umiextract` FASTQ according to the following schema:
+These begin with read categories (e.g. `_unmapped`, `_multimapping`, `_ambiguous`) that report the fate of every read from the `umiextract` FASTQ according to the following schema:

 ![umite_read_categories](images/umite_readcat_scheme.png)